HEnquist/camilladsp/README.md

   The `adjust_period` parameter is used to set the interval between corrections, in seconds.
   The default is 10 seconds.
 Only applies when `enable_rate_adjust` is set to `true`.
+  A smaller value will make for a faster reaction time, which may be useful if there are occasional buffer underruns when running with a small `target_level` to minimize latency.

 * `silence_threshold` & `silence_timeout` (optional)
   The fields `silence_threshold` and `silence_timeout` are optional